gmrandazzo/libscientific/paper.md

 Since we are dealing with numerical analysis, unit tests are crucial to ensure correctness, stability, and reproducibility.
 Libcientific tests range from simple matrix-vector multiplication to the correctness of complex algorithms using ad-hoc torture toy examples.
 The code coverage is reported to be more than 75%, indicating that a larger portion of the code has been verified to work as expected, reducing the likelihood of undiscovered bugs.
-This is important since libscientific is a numeric algorithm that involves complex mathematical calculation, and correctness and accuracy are crucial in minimizing the risk of numerical errors in scientific, engineering, and data analysis applications.
+This is important since libscientific is a set of implementations of algorithms that involves complex mathematical calculation, and correctness and accuracy are crucial in minimizing the risk of numerical errors in scientific, engineering, and data analysis applications.

 # Speed and Memory Comparison